 The Munda Biddi Trail Foundation relies heavily on the support of volunteers to ensure the management, operation, upkeep and maintenance of our world-class trail.

 There are six main tasks that are carried out by volunteers for the Foundation,

-- Regular trail inspections and maintenance: Quarterly trail inspections and maintenance are the lifeblood of the Munda Biddi Trail.
-Whilst the Munda Biddi trail experience is by definition adventurous, riders don’t want to lift their bike over a multiple large fallen trees, deal with illegal dumping or vandalism of the directional signs or the huts.
+Regular trail inspections and maintenance: Quarterly trail inspections and maintenance are the lifeblood of the Munda Biddi Trail.
+Whilst the Munda Biddi trail experience is by definition adventurous, riders don’t want to lift their bikes over multiple large fallen trees or deal with illegal dumping or vandalism of the directional signs or the huts.
 Trail Maintenance volunteers are our eyes on the Trail.

 Please sign up as a Member and select 'Volunteer' to express your interest in volunteering and helping the Foundation to deliver a sustainable world-class nature-based off-road cycling experience.
 Your commitment to the Trail is enormously valued; the Munda Biddi Trail would not exist if not for volunteers.
 We hope your experience with the Foundation is a rewarding one - you’ll learn new skills and appreciate the stunning natural environment of South Western WA in a new light.
 At the same time, you’ll become an integral part of the Munda Biddi community and assist towards leaving a better Trail for future riders to enjoy.